yihan1998/yihan1998.github.io/_posts/2024-03-09-linux-syscall-101.md

     Read syscall->>-Syscall entry: Return the number of bytes Syscall entry->>Syscall entry: Restore register context
     Syscall entry->>-Libc: Return
-    Libc->>-User: Get the number of bytes read from socket
+    Libc->>-User: Get the number of read out bytes
 ```

 # Want to know more about how system calls are implemented?